brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - 'Almost every workflow in a web application starts with an event, continues with an HTTP request, and results in a state change.
 Now we know how to express the first two tasks elegantly.'
 Acync JS Jafar

 - Started the Free Code Camp.
 It's supposed to take a year to complete.
 I'm going to try to finish it ASAP.
 It's been fun getting back to coding.

-It's
+And I'm hauling through these first tutorials because I know all this stuff already.
+Yet, I think that I'd still be a bit lost if I was doing these with no previous experience.
+I forget how part of learning is just waiting for it all to make sense.
+I had a hard time grepping modulo when I first came across it.

+When learning, it's important to repeat the concepts over and over.
+It sucks when the author throws one curve ball edge case after the other.
+FCC is good at keeping tuts concise, repetitive and gradually paced.

 ---